TBGAnsell/LipIDens/README.md

 Detailed steps for the usage and implementation of LidIDens are provided within the accompanying protocols manuscript (see citation below).

-In addition, a jupyter notebook tutorial is provided to assist implementation.
+In addition, a jupyter notebook tutorial is provided to assist implementation (`XXX-name`.

-LipIDens can also be run using the standalone master_run.py script.
+LipIDens can also be run using the standalone `master_run.py` script.

 ## Citation: